julienfitz/simple_crowdfunding/README.md

 **Why not just use an already-existing crowdfunding site?**

 I'm trying to raise funds for a programming-related professional expense, so it seemed only natural that I create my own crowdfunding site from scratch.
 Besides, it's something I've never done before and seems completely daunting - obviously, I need to do it!

+I looked pretty hard at the [Selfstarter](https://github.com/lockitron/selfstarter) code for some of this, so big ups to them!